-To read and understand Japanese texts, to view and interpret Japanese films/anime, to listen to and understand Japanese songs, to apply the different grammar points learned, to know when to use which tense and in which context, to exchange information, ideas and experiences, justify your position, seek clarification and maintain a verbal exchange, to write in various text types, to understand the importance of intonation and stress on words, to self-correct when speaking and writing, to translate from Japanese to English and from English to Japanese, to understand important cultural features of Japan, order food in a restaurant and use Japanese to travel.
+- to read and understand Japanese texts, - to view and interpret Japanese films/anime, - to listen to and understand Japanese songs, - to apply the different grammar points learned, - to know when to use which tense and in which context, - to exchange information, ideas and experiences, - to justify your position, seek clarification, - to maintain a verbal exchange,

+- to write in various text types, - to understand the importance of intonation and stress on words, - to self-correct when speaking and writing, to translate from Japanese to English and from English to Japanese, - to understand important cultural features of Japan, - to order food in a restaurant, - to use Japanese to travel.

-cloze activities, reading and comprehension activities, group activities, language games both online and in class, translations, viewing Japanese films, cartoons and television programs, listening to Japanese music, listening activities, writing tasks.
+What types of things will I do? cloze activities, reading and comprehension activities, group activities, language games both online and in class, translations, viewing Japanese films, cartoons and television programs, listening to Japanese music, listening activities, writing tasks.